How to Choose a Wakesurf Board - Pick The Right Style & Type

 Boards for Kids

-Most wakesurf boards are going to be too buoyant for kids, kids often do not have enough mass or weigh enough to move larger more buoyant boards, which is why manufacturers are making smaller boards to match.
-These kids / youth surf boards are often just smaller version of a manufacturers best selling boards.
+Most wakesurf boards are going to be too buoyant for kids (grom or groms is a term used to refer to kids that surf), groms often do not have enough mass or weigh enough to move larger more buoyant boards, which is why manufacturers are making smaller boards to match.
+These kids / youth surf boards are often just smaller versions of a manufacturer's best selling boards.

 The right accessories can make your experience safer and can help you keep your wakesurf gear neat and orderly.
 For example: